Why Soho and Covent Garden Offer a Unique Proposition

 The Rise of Wellness in Real Estate

-Wellness now shapes the way we choose to live and where we call home, says Toto Lambert, The Buying Solution’s specialist Partner in London – and also a yoga teacher and qualified nutritional therapist.
+Wellness now shapes the way we choose to live and where we call home, writes Toto Lambert, The Buying Solution’s specialist Partner in London – and also a yoga teacher and qualified nutritional therapist.
 Here, she discusses emerging trends and how our expert buying agents can secure exceptional properties designed to elevate the wellbeing of our clients.

 Woman in ice bath wearing grey WHOOP health tracker on wrist.